f-espinoza/Portfolio_Felipe_Espinoza/index.md

 ## Project 2: [Energy production, trade and consumption](https://github.com/f-espinoza/portfolio/blob/main/SQL/un_energy_dataset/SQL_data_exploration_energy_un.sql)
-**SQL** data exploration of the an *Energy, production, trade and consumption* database.
+**SQL** data exploration of an *Energy, production, trade and consumption* database.
 With this exploration I was able understand this dataset with insights like:

 1. Compare the Energy supply per capita in gigajoules between South America, North America and Europe.
 2. The average primary energy production in the world.